carbon-language/carbon-lang/llvm/docs/CMake.rst

   ``org.llvm.qch``.
   This option is only useful in combination with ``-DLLVM_ENABLE_DOXYGEN_QT_HELP=ON``;
-  otherwise this has no effect.
+  otherwise it has no effect.

 **LLVM_DOXYGEN_QHP_NAMESPACE**:STRING
   Namespace under which the intermediate Qt Help Project file lives.
 See `Qt Help Project`_ for more information.
 Defaults to "org.llvm".
-This option is only useful in combination with ``-DLLVM_ENABLE_DOXYGEN_QT_HELP=ON``; otherwise this has no effect.
+This option is only useful in combination with ``-DLLVM_ENABLE_DOXYGEN_QT_HELP=ON``; otherwise it has no effect.

 **LLVM_DOXYGEN_QHP_CUST_FILTER_NAME**:STRING
   See `Qt Help Project`_ for